 My grandparents in Louisiana heated their home with natural gas space heaters in all the rooms of their home.
 I loved them because fires are just so fun!
 (I’m not going to tell you about that time my friend Bubba and I caught a field on fire, and the fire department had to come and put it out.
 Nor will I tell you about the fire that the two of us set in my mom’s clothes dryer.
 That’s really not relevant to this story at all.)

 These atmospheric combustion appliances do create problems in homes from a building science perspective, but they don’t have the same type of problems that I wrote about with atmospheric combustion furnaces and water heaters a couple of weeks ago.
 The major problem is one that most people may not even recognize.

-Yes, carbon monoxide inside the home is certainly a danger, and that’s the best reason to get rid of unvented gas space heaters.
-It’s just never a good idea to burn a fuel inside your home without having a vent for the combustion gases.
+Carbon monoxide inside the home is certainly a danger, and that may be the best reason to get rid of unvented gas space heaters.
+Even if there’s no carbon monoxide, though, it’s just never a good idea to burn a fuel inside your home and leave all the exhaust gases in your home’s air.

-The often unrecognized problem with these heaters, though, is the huge amount of water vapor that they put in your home’s air.
+The often unrecognized problem with these heaters, though, is the huge amount of water vapor they can put in your home’s air.
 In my grandparents’ home, I think the gas space heaters worked well most of the time and didn’t produce much CO.
 They did produce a lot of water vapor, however.

-Photo by warrenski from flickr.com.
+Photo of blue flame by warrenski from flickr.com.

 Comments are closed.